bark-community/telegram-reaction-bot/README.md

 ## Architecture

-The bot is structured with a modular design to efficiently manage Telegram message reactions.
+The **ReactionNotifierBot** is structured with a modular design to efficiently manage Telegram message reactions.
 Key components include:

 - **Telethon Client**: Handles communication with the Telegram API to receive and process events.
 - **Telebot API**: Utilized for sending messages that notify the channel owner of reactions.